 - Don’t go overboard with exercise or physical activity

-Dehydration happens when your body loses more water than it takes in.
-If your body doesn’t have enough water it can’t function properly.
-Severe cases of dehydration affect major organs, sometimes leading to kidney stones or even kidney failure.
-You become vulnerable to dehydration when you fail to drink water in extremely high temperatures.
+Dehydration occurs when your body loses more water than it takes in, most often when you fail to drink water in extremely high temperatures.
+If your body doesn’t have enough water it can’t function properly and severe cases of dehydration affect major organs, sometimes leading to kidney stones or even kidney failure.
 The cure for dehydration is to drink more fluids, but severe cases may need medical attention.
 If you have the following symptoms you may be experiencing dehydration.

 - Less frequent urination